Compression Stockings for Nurses

 - Sensitive skin over the vein

 Although nurses work very hard, we have to have time for humor!
 Nurses have humorous uniforms, stethoscopes, shoes, and socks.

 Varicose veins occur when a person’s veins become swollen and enlarged.
 These veins are very uncomfortable and can cause pain.

 Exercise – Exercise is great for varicose veins because exercise brings blood to the veins.
 Examples of exercises are swimming, walking, yoga, and bicycling.
 This is an excellent treadmill for people who can’t get outdoors.

 Nursing is a very strenuous job requiring a lot of stamina.
 Nurses are constantly on their feet walking on hard cement floors.
 These hard floors cause stress on all of the joints and bones leading to varicose veins.
-A good pair of compression stickings will help out the swelling and prevent varicose veins.
+A good pair of compression stockings will help out the swelling and prevent varicose veins.